 Starting with your arrival and some suggestions and plans for you to consider…while in narrative form, everyone will have a complete FINAL schedule in your packet as well as posted on the website.
 Some ‘new’ directions and point people if changes need to occur.

 Arrival Exams….. as part of the long format, Dr. Chad on Wednesday and Thursday will examine your horse.
 This ‘inbarn examination’ assures us that each horse is in suitable health and condition as well as not carrying anything contagious that might affect your horse’s performance or be a risk to any of the other stabled horses.
 Commuting horses will be checked either day as well.
 This examination will be brief and should last no longer than 5 minutes.
-Check with Lorraine or Cindy as to connecting with Chad.
+Check with Cindy as to connecting with Dr. Chad, who plans to be on site Wednesday 3-7 for arrival exams.

 - Please communicate with CINDY WOOD (cell: 410 726 8926/talk or text; email: [email protected]) as to any changes to your anticipated arrival time or like issues; tack room partners etc